gundyn/list_app/README.md

 ## Project Overview

-This app is developed following the steps outlined in the tutorial.
 The main components include setting up a Django project, designing a data model, using Django's built-in object-relational mapping tool, creating templates and views, and connecting them through the URL dispatcher.

 ## What I Have Done